KushalRajput/UserProfileManagement/README.md

 step 1.
 Open backend directory and run npm i,

-step 2. change the name of .env_sample to .env
+step 2. change the name of .envFile to .env

 To start server run in backend directory -> npm start